Banbury/UnitySpritesAndBones/README.md

 ## Features

 * Skeletons and Bones.
+* Mesh deformation
 * Inverse Kinematics with targets.
 * IK Helper objects.
 * Bones and IK are fully animatable.
+* Bones can be added by holding Ctrl and left clicking.
 * Bone splitting (Subdivision).
 * Saving and loading of poses.
 Poses are saved as assets.
 * Fully integrated in the Unity Editor.